-Later on we joined him at his studio space at Maze Studios, where he showed as his work in progress and, whilst working on some new pieces, he chatted with us about the narrative behind his serene and otherworldly figures and the sense of timelessness and spirituality that emerges from every single piece of art that he creates.
+Later on, we joined him at his studio space at Maze Studios, where he showed us his work in progress and his work process, chatting with us about the narrative behind his serene and otherworldly figures and the sense of timelessness and spirituality that emerges from every single piece of art that he creates.

 Tell us about David before David Chilton Ceramics.

 I’m not sure there was a before, as it’s something that I always wanted to do.
 As far back as my childhood, I’ve always wanted to be a maker and I’m lucky that my parents encouraged me, as it’s not an easy path.
 There have been periods in my life when I haven’t made but I’ve always continued to look and develop ideas and have collected the work of others regardless of whether I’m making my own work or not.
 At this point I’m lucky enough to be in the position that I can do that regularly, but I think for anyone creative it’s always there.